-People trust United Way.
+- People trust United Way.

-- Combining your donation with the donations of others makes a stronger impact.
+- Combining your donation with the donations of others makes a greater impact.

 - It’s easy through payroll deduction and online pledging.

 - It’s safe.
 You can be sure your donation will make a difference.